GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 Run the following command in the **Cloud Shell terminal**.

+> [!NOTE]
-> **Note**: With this command we're priming the backend that generates metrics to behave in a specific way.
+> With this command we're priming the backend that generates metrics to behave in a specific way.
 You're simulating fixes made to the app after 1-2 months work.

 ```sh
 ## Check if the METRICS_APP_ADDRESS